 By Nick Cooper

 Nick Cooper is Ministry Partner at Parkhill Smith & Cooper.
-He has a B.S. in Construction Engineering and spent 10 years building collegiate ministries and seven years as a senior pastor.
-He now works specifically with churches, leading projects and developing strategies on topics ranging from reaching Millennials to church design.
+He has a B.S. in Construction Engineering and spent 17 years ministering vocationally.
+He now works specifically with churches, developing strategies on topics ranging from reaching millennials to church design and construction.